DoschkeO/VFPTransactions/README.md

 END TRANSACION must be replaced by _vfp.Transactions.End(Set('DataSession')) ROLLBACK must be replaced by _vfp.Transactions.Rollback(Set('DataSession'))
 ```
 This can be done 1:1 at any place without putting any deeper thought to it.
 Even if your framework makes use of these VFP commands in objects managing transactions this way itself, VFPTransactions will just add a further layer to this and take over making the actual VFP command calls to really begin, end/commit or rollback transactions.
+And I really mean, don't begin questioning this.
+Even the parameter Set("Datasession") has it's reasoning and can't be done within the Begin(),End(). and Rollback() methods, as the TransactionLogManager lives in its own datasession.
+Only the caller can pass in from which datasessionId the call comes from and for which datasession, therefore, the transaction should begin, end or roll back-

 One advantage of this is that objects will be created and stored in a collection within the VFPTransaction object world, that when destroyed for any reason - also system crashes - end with ROLLBACK by default.
 So any unplanned exit puts data back into the previously known valid state (as long as the crash isn't really something very disruptive like a power outage without a UPS).